cassiozen/mithryn-ttrpg/combat.md

 ## Actions

-On their turn, a character may choose one action.
-This may be attacking, moving to a neighboring zone, or anything else within reason (grapple, shove, interact with the environment, etc.)
+On their turn, a character has two actions.
+An action can be attacking, moving to a neighboring zone, or anything else within reason (grapple, shove, interact with the environment, etc.)

+These are all examples of valid actions during a player's turn:

+- Move to another neighboring zone and attack
+- Move two adjacent zones

-## Attacking and Damage
+### Attacking and Damage

 To attack, choose a target and roll the number of dice a weapon grants.
 Each die that equals or exceeds the target’s To Hit (TH) score deals 1 hit.

-### Exploding Dice
+### Auto hit and Exploding Dice

-Any die showing a 12 may be rolled again for another chance to score a hit.
+Any die showing a 12 is always a hit (regardless of the target's TH).
+Plus, it may be rolled again for another chance to score a hit.
 These extra rolls can also explode.

-## Dual Weapons
+### Double attacks

-If you attack with two weapons, resolve the first attack normally.
-The second attack suffers a penalty to its rolls equal to the target’s Rank.
+If the player wants to use both their actions to perform two attacks, resolve the first attack normally.
+The second attack suffers a penalty: each die must meet or beat TH+2.

+## Reactions

+Reactions are actions performed out of the player's turn.
+PCs are free to take a reaction at any time during combat, but they do count as one action: they will start their turn with only 1 action.
+The reactions are:

+### Interpose

+If a creature in the same zone would be struck with an attack, you can push them out of the way and become the new target of the attack.

+### Help

+Grant an ally automatic hits if the player can reasonably explain to the GM how you could help in a given situation.
+The GM may call for an attribute check or grant it automatically, depending on how good the idea is.
+The GM then determines how many of the ally's weapon dice hit automatically without having to roll.